cellgeni/nf-scsajr/README.md

  --bam_on_irods true \
  -resume
 ```
-By default pipeline uses 2020-A human reference, if you want to use another reference you'll need first convert gtf file by `java -jar sajr.ss.jar gff2sajr sajr.config -ann_foreign=input.gtf -ann_out=output.sajr` and then add `--ref output.sajr` to pipeline command.
+For now pipeline works only with human 2020A reference.
+It can be relatively easily applied for other species/annotation withou GO/domain enrichment part.
+However it is not implemented yet, please contact me if you want to run pipeline on any other reference.

+The pipeline relies on junction reads.
+So, while technically it can work on any bam with cell barcode (CB bam tag) set, it will hardly detect anything in 3' data while single-nuclei data can be very noisy.
+It seems to work reasonably well on single cell 5' short reads or on 3' long reads.

 # TODO
+0. Change to SummarizedExperiment to store splicing data
 1. Make workflow for reference creation
-2. Make code work without go and/or interpro (other psecies)
+2. Make code work without go and/or interpro (other species)
 3. Autodetect strand using part of data (not whole as now)
 4. Autodetect chr/not-chr annotation?
 5. Fail smartly if filtering leaves no segments